 Ideally, you should allow around 9 to 12 months to plan for your exhibition event.

 As well as planning what your marketing strategy is going to be, who is going to the event, and making hotel and travel arrangements, you need to allow enough time to get your exhibition stand design sorted.

 There is a lot to plan for when it comes to exhibiting, so careful preparation is required in order to guarantee a smooth and successful show.
 This way you’ll avoid any of the frantic, last-minute preparations that is a common mistake in the exhibiting world.
 For more information on how to plan for exhibition success read our guide on how to organise your exhibition event.

 The most important thing you’ll need to consider is the design of your exhibition stand.
 Make sure you allow yourself enough time to research your options so you can come up with the perfect exhibition stand design to showcase your brand.

 At Quadrant2Design we offer free 3D visuals without any cost or obligation.
 Our in-house team of graphic designers will propose business-enhancing ideas and features based on your brand and image until you have best stand design for your exhibiting needs.

-You want attendees to know about all the benefits of your product or services, we get it.
-But covering your stand with text as you attempt to convey all of these messages is not only misguided but will guarantee you put off attendees.
+You want attendees to know about all the benefits of your product or services.
+But covering your stand with text as you attempt to convey all of these messages is another common exhibiting mistake.

 If your exhibition stand is mimicking a brochure, with lots of words and small details you’ll be doing a great job of steering attendees away before they even enter your exhibition booth.
-You’d have more chance attracting people to your stand if it was staffed by Michael Myers and Pennywise the clown.
+Too many words will make your stand look too busy which will put people off.